How to Install Mixxx on Ubuntu 26.04, 24.04 and 22.04

 Mixxx nightly PPALaunchpad nightly PPAMixxx 2.7 alpha snapshotsVia APT updatesUbuntu 26.04 or 24.04 testers who want main-branch builds

-FlatpakFlathubFlathub stable buildVia Flatpak updatesReaders who prefer sandboxing or already use Flathub
+FlatpakFlathubFlathub stable appVia Flatpak updatesReaders who already use Flathub or want app updates outside APT

 Use only one Mixxx PPA channel at a time.
 Remove the previous channel before switching between stable, beta, and nightly so APT does not keep preferring a different build than you expect.
 For beta or nightly testing, back up your Mixxx library and settings first and keep those builds off any system you rely on for live performances.